 Your learning is informed by our world leading research and is led by expert staff who have direct experience of the world of politics and international affairs.

 Most of your learning time will be spent in small seminar groups, allowing you to interact directly with staff and other students and add your own voice to the discussion.

 Study with us to prepare for your future career.
-98% of our undergraduate students in the Department of Politics and International Relations are in work or further study within six months of graduation.
-(DLHE Survey 2015-16.
-For more details, ask us at www.reading.ac.uk/question.)
+94% of undergraduates from the Department of Politics and International Relations were in work or further study six months after graduating.
+(Destinations of Leavers from Higher Education (DLHE) survey 2016-17.)